rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

 print("\n".join(pages[0][:10]))
 ```

 This takes about 10 seconds to run and produces 20 grids.
 Some quick MCMC diagnostics: our acceptance rate is a healthy $0.452$, and the frequencies of the letters $F$, $O$, and $X$ at the last sampled grid are $0.323$, $0.328$, and $0.348$ respectively, which is about what we'd expect.
-Of course $\pi \neq (1/3, 1/3, 1/3)$, but the difference should be quite negligible.
+More precisely, each of those is the observed value of the pushforward of $\pi$ under the coordinate projection onto a single cell, taking values in $\\{F,O,X\\}$.
+The unconditional distribution $\text{Unif}(\\{F,O,X\\}^{32 \times 20})$ is invariant under any permutation of the letters, and the conditioning event "no FOX appears" that defines $\pi$ is also invariant under relabelling the letters.
+Thus $\pi$ is exchangeable in the letters, and it follows by symmetry that $\pi$ assigns mass $1/3$ to each letter (so the "local" letter frequencies remain uniform despite rather strong global conditioning).
 An acf plot suggests that the autocorrelation of the resulting samples decays reasonably fast:

 ![Autocorrelation function](/files/blog/find_the_fox/FtF_acf.jpg)